HomeBlogDispersion and Relative Strength Backtests Need Proxy Discipline

 The relative-strength signal may live in the underlying pair, but the trade still has to be expressed through options.
 That creates a second layer of asymmetry.
 A proxy event that looks clean on the underlying can select contracts with different liquidity, DTE availability, and spread behavior depending on direction.

 For example, a long-call expression after a relative-strength breakout can face a different quote surface than a long-put expression after a relative weakness event.
 The signal math may be symmetric while the option market is not.
-A serious report should therefore show rejects and fill quality by direction, not only combined PnL.
+A serious report should therefore show rejects and fill quality by direction, beside combined PnL.

 When A Proxy Branch Should Stay A Research Note